Nappy Changing/ Toileting

 - Older children access the toilet when they have the need to and are encouraged to be independent.

 - We dispose of nappies and pull ups hygienically.
-Any soil (faeces) in nappies or pull-ups is flushed down the toilet and the nappy or pull up is bagged and put in the bin.
+The nappy or pull up is bagged and put in the bin.
 Cloth nappies, trainer pants, and ordinary pants that have been wet or soiled are rinsed and bagged for parents to take home.

 - We have clean, well-stocked bathrooms/changing area located in each room.